Avondale University: Undergraduate

 All courses are taught on the Lake Macquarie campus.
 The nursing school is primarily located on the grounds of Sydney Adventist Hospital in Wahroonga.
 Nursing students have the option of spending their first year on either campus.

-The subjects Christian Studies I and II (or substitutes) are required for all students.
-The first covers salvation and Christian belief and lifestyle, while the second has a more specifically Adventist focus.
-A three-year study of student grades by faith tradition showed "little statistical variation", meaning "[b]aptised Adventists are not advantaged and those of other faith traditions are not disadvantaged".

 Postgraduate

 The university offers Master's degrees (taught and research) and graduate certificates/diplomas in education, nursing, leadership and management, arts, theology and ministry.
 The PhD programme is offered predominantly in the fields of Education, Arts and Theology.

+Tuition, loans and financial aid

+For international students starting in 2025, tuition fees range from A$35,864 to A$48,480 per academic year for award programs lasting at least one year, with a 5% discount after the first year.
+Australian citizens may be offered a federally-subsidised Commonwealth Supported Place (CSP) which substantially decreases the student contribution amount billed to the student.
+The maximum student contribution amount limits that can be applied to CSP students are dependent on the field of study.

+Since 2021, Commonwealth Supported Places have also been limited to 7 years of equivalent full-time study load (EFTSL), calculated in the form of Student Learning Entitlement (SLE).
+Students may accrue additional SLE under some circumstances (e.g. starting a separate one-year honours program) or every 10 years.
+Domestic students are also able to access the HECS-HELP student loans scheme offered by the federal government.
+These are indexed to the Consumer or Wage Price Index, whichever is lower, and repayments are voluntary unless the recipient passes an income threshold.

+The university also offers several scholarships, which come in the form of bursaries or tuition fee remission.

 Student life

 Avondale University fosters a wide variety of students from varying cultural backgrounds and beliefs.
 Over the years, the college has hosted students from all continents.
 The majority of students are from Australia, New Zealand, North America and Pacific Islands.
 Exchange or transfer students from Adventist tertiary institutions in Europe and Asia make up the bulk of foreign students not from the aforementioned countries.

 On campus, social activities form a part of student life outside academics.
 The auditorium, gym, library, College Hall, and cafeteria all provide meeting places for students.
 Both Indoor and Outdoor students have ready access to on campus events and services.

 In common with the Seventh-day Adventist community, Avondale University ceases secular activities on a Friday afternoon.
 Over the Sabbath hours students are encouraged, though not required, to attend a variety of religious programs.
 There student-led Bible study groups and evening worship services open to students and staff alike.
 The men's and women's residences also host their own worship services during the weekday.

 Evangelical author Philip Yancey gave a presentation at Avondale College Church on 20 October 2001, which was broadcast throughout the South Pacific Division.
 He returned to speak again at Avondale in 2007.